kensnyder/Test-Driven-Game-Of-Life/README.md

 Test-Driven Development with The Game of Life
 =

-Before you begin, download or git checkout this repository into a folder called "TD-GOL"
+Before you begin, download or git checkout this repository into a folder called "TD-GOL" (or any name is fine)

 You can run these exercises (A) with Grunt or (B) with no dependencies.
 See instructions below.